View our virtual tour

 Pediatric Psycho-Oncology Fellowship

-The Postdoctoral Fellowship in Pediatric Psycho-Oncology within the Section of Behavioral Pediatrics, Department/Division of Pediatrics at the MD Anderson Cancer Center, Children’s Cancer Hospital is a structured, one-year postdoctoral fellowship that is designed to train scientist-practitioners in clinical pediatric psychology.
+The Postdoctoral Fellowship in Pediatric Psycho-Oncology within the Section of Behavioral Pediatrics, Department/Division of Pediatrics, at the MD Anderson Cancer Center, is a structured, one-year postdoctoral fellowship that is designed to train scientist-practitioners in clinical pediatric psychology.
 The patient population for this fellowship includes children, adolescents, and young adults with cancer and cancer-related disorders, and their families.
 Parents/caregivers are an integral part of a young person’s cancer journey and the siblings’ psychosocial adjustment is very important, too.
 Clinical services include inpatient and outpatient psychotherapy, family therapy, play therapy, clinical assessment, and consultation with the multidisciplinary team.
 Psychological support is provided throughout the continuum of care, from diagnosis into survivorship, and surrounding end of life.

 Fellows will participate in weekly clinical supervision, multidisciplinary rounds, didactics, and scholarly activities, including research.
 Optional rotations will be available in MD Anderson’s Department of Pain Medicine; Department of Palliative, Rehabilitation, and Integrative Medicine; and Department of Behavioral Science Tobacco Treatment Program.

-While this is a new fellowship, the training faculty have many years of experience in pediatric psychology training.
+While this is a relatively new fellowship, the training faculty have many years of experience in pediatric psychology training.
 The program is designed to conform to the educational and practice guidelines developed by the American Psychological Association (APA).
 Our goal is to provide advanced training for psychologists specializing in pediatric psycho-oncology who plan to go on to earn certification through the American Board of Clinical Child and Adolescent Psychology (ABCCAP), a member board of the American Board of Professional Psychology (ABPP).

 Goals and Objectives